tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Categories URL Fragment Add/README.md

 ### Synopsis

-Add URL fragment to all category links so that the browser will attempt to scroll to the top of the store page section.
+Add URL fragment to all category links so that the browser will attempt to scroll to the top of the Store Page section.

 ### Version